vexx32/PSKoans/.github/ISSUE_TEMPLATE/koan-issue.md

 ---
-name: ":warning: Koan Issue or Bug"
+name: "⚠️ Koan Issue or Bug"
 about: Report an issue or bug, or request help with a koan file.
 ---